Credentive-Sec/oscal-pki-policy-converter/README.md

 # ROADMAP
 The following items are on our short term roadmap:

-- Abstract and parameterize the configuration of the parser, so that it is easier to adapt to different policies.
+- ~~Abstract and parameterize the configuration of the parser, so that it is easier to adapt to different policies.~~ DONE!
 - Expand the output from a basic OSCAL catalog to a richer version that better supports the audit processes.
 - Update the tool to simplify deployment and installation.